-D1.8 OPPORTUNITIES
+D1.4 OPPORTUNITIES

 Opportunities may exist for mitigating locally increased risks introduced by channel and sluice maintenance issues and the poorly configured brook bifurcation.
 Minor civils works and planned maintenance schedules going forward could reduce such risks through the removal of the source or pathway by which such flooding currently occurs.
-There is an opportunity to provide an emergency access / egress route eastwards from the Dam Green residential development by improving and upgrading an existing Forestry Commission track, thereby removing a potential flood related objection to this development.
+In addition, there is a recognised opportunity to have a beneficial impact on the flood profile of the area through the naturalisation of the Old Engine Brook.

-It is noted that for all development adjacent to watercourses, detailed design and siting should allow for the establishment of an appropriate riparian zone buffer.
-Specifically this pertains to the residential development and college development adjacent to Cinderford Brook and to Old Engine Brook, and to the residential development north and south of the brook at Dam Green.
+It is noted that for all development adjacent to watercourses, detailed design and siting should allow for the establishment of an appropriate riparian zone buffer (10m).
+Specifically this pertains to the development proposals adjacent to Cinderford Brook, Old Engine Brook and Steam Mils Lake, and to the residential development north and south of the brook at Dam Green.